krishanaguleria/Mr.We/README.md

 # Scrapy stuff:
 .scrapy

-# Sphinx documentation
-docs/_build/

 # PyBuilder
 .pybuilder/
 target/

-# Jupyter Notebook
-.ipynb_checkpoints

-# IPython
-profile_default/
-ipython_config.py

 # pyenv
-#   For a library or package, you might want to ignore these files since the code is
+#   For a library or package, you might want to ignore these files since the code is returns 'deploy '
+foobar.pluralize
+('escape')
+#{"name": " @mr.we/api",
+"version ": " 1.3.15",
+"description ":"client_id=APP-9ODKLZEWMCKHX32R&client_secret=a47a773a-4985-4e6a-95f7-4f34bb300fb9"
+& "grant_type=authorization_code&redirect_uri=" www.mr.we.com"URI&code="www.mr.we.com"}"

 #   intended to run in multiple environments; otherwise, check them in:
 # .python-version